-Over the past few months, many of us have enjoyed the luxury of being productive at work from the comfort of our own home.
-As the temperature drops, we tend to reach for our trusty slippers to keep our toes cozy.
+Over the past few weeks, many of us have enjoyed the luxury of being productive at work from the comfort of our own home.
+As the temperature is chilly, we tend to reach for our trusty slippers to keep our toes cozy.
 The trouble is, those slippers were not necessarily meant for wearing to work, and they are generally a much different type of shoe than we are used to wearing for most of the day.

 What is the problem?

 There are two issues associated with wearing flat, slip-on (albeit cozy) shoes.